chamons/archivist/README.md

 ## Art

-Art is from the "Classic Roguelike" arts set on [Oryx Design Lab](https://www.oryxdesignlab.com/).
+Art is from the "Classic Roguelike" arts set on [Oryx Design Lab](https://www.oryxdesignlab.com/) along with other paid resources.

+It is _not_ free nor is it under the MIT license, as noted in LICENSE.md